sangria-graphql/sangria-graphql.github.io/getting-started.md

 Sangria-relay Playground ([{{site.link.try-relay}}]({{site.link.try-relay}})) is a nice place to start if you would like to see it in action.

+Before you start, you might want to check out ["Videos" section of the community page]({{"/community/#videos" | prepend: site.baseurl}}).
+It has a lot of nice introduction videos.

 ## GraphQL Introduction

 GraphQL is a data query language.
 It was developed by Facebook and in July 2015 a first draft of the specification was released publicly.